isabella232/training-workshop/instructions/part-1-lesson-5.md

 - Using what you've learned so far, deploy the new release to `Development`
 - Browse to your `Development` environment web site: [student-app-url-dev]
-- Verify that it's not running the new application version (check the number displayed)
+- Verify that it's now running the new application version (check the number displayed)

-Verify the old versions are still running on the other environments
+Verify the old versions are still running on the other environments:
 - Browse to your `Test` environment web site: [student-app-url-test]
 - Browse to your `Production` environment web site: [student-app-url-prod]
 - Check the `Application version` numbers on each to see that they are different from what you just deployed to `Development`